Move over reptilian brain, there's a new brain in town!

 When you consciously weed out fear-based language and nonsupportive beliefs, you open yourself up to new possibilities.
 Oswald says:

-igher brain function is where your magic formula for happiness begins as you connect with the higher consciousness.
+This higher brain function is where your magic formula for happiness begins as you connect with the higher consciousness.
 Use of the higher brain produces consistent success in your everyday life.
 You can now plan your goals and visualize wonderful possibilities with this magical tool.

-when you feel less than happy, it’s time to utilize it and live in it by “spring cleaning” your language
+Rather than use the higher brain to rescue yourself when you feel less than happy, it’s time to utilize it and live in it by “spring cleaning” your language

 …going beyond what you ever thought possible to achieve.